We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Warts are skin lesions that develop due to human papillomavirus (HPV).
+Warts are skin lesions that develop due to the human papillomavirus (HPV).
 There is currently no cure for HPV, but certain treatments and home remedies for warts can speed up healing.

-In children and adolescents, most warts will clear up on their own within around
+In children and adolescents, most warts will clear up on their own within

-There are several types of wart, including:
+There are several types of warts, including:

 - common warts, which often occur on the hands

 - plantar warts, which often grow on the soles of the feet

 - flat warts, which can appear anywhere and often occur in large numbers